Play Online Poker – Complete How-To Guide to Online Poker

 - Start playing

-Start at the play-money tables until you’re comfortable with the buttons.
+Start at the play-money tables until you’re comfortable with the ins and outs then switch to real money when you got the hang of it

 Your first move is to choose a place to play at.